vmware/ansible-collection-alb/docs/avi_alertconfig.rst

                   - An alert is expired and deleted after the expiry time has elapsed.
                 </div>
                                 <div style="font-size: small">
-                  - The original event triggering the alert remains in the event's log.
+                  - The original event triggering the alert remains in the events log.
                 </div>
                                 <div style="font-size: small">
                   - Allowed values are 1-31536000.